nitinprakash1/Angular2/README.md

-# Angular2 - Product inventory list screen
+# Angular2 - Product Inventory List screen

 This project is an Angular 2 based Inventory List screen I made for an e-commerce website I have in works for the future.